gspwm4/expwork1/README.md

-for now, thit is just programm who check directory and executable file and execute him
+at the moment it's just a program that checks a directory and an executable file and runs it
 ```
 ./start.sh
 ./builder